Paul Leatherbarrow

 Bill Revington (Poultry Industry friend and colleague)

-Posted by
+Posted by Marilyn Sewell on

 I’m so sad to hear this news.
 While I only knew Paul for a short time in my career he was always so helpful and interesting and taught me a lot.
 A wonderful man who will be missed by many.

-Jim & Pat Glionna
+Posted by Jim & Pat Glionna on

 We are stunned and shocked over the news about Paul.
 Karen and family, our hearts are also broken.
 Jim will miss his "little boy friend" as I called him at the cottage knocking on our door at 9:00 a.m. for their walk to the fire station.
 We are so happy that we spent more time this year with the two of you.
 We only got the news today so that's why we are late in responding.
 Karen, please keep in touch!
 Love, Pat and Jim